How to sleep train your baby with the Ferber method in 6 easy steps

 What You Need To Know About Ferberizing Before You Start Sleep Training

 - Ferber method involves some degree of crying so it is not meant for babies younger than 3 months or weight less than 12 pounds.
 Regardless of what method you choose, your pediatrician will be able to tell you if your baby is ready for sleep training.

 - Ferberizing doesn’t mean leaving the baby to cry without checking-in on her.
-Excessive crying causes a rise in the stress hormone, cortisol, which inhibits brain and emotional development.
 Unlike the Extinction method where you leave the baby cry to sleep, the Ferber method involved crying for a specified period and periodic comforting on the caregiver’s behalf.

 - Ferberizing isn’t just for nighttime sleep.
 It should be done for naps as well.
 Inconsistencies in nap and nighttime sleep training can be confusing for babies, undermining your sleep training efforts.